 // a constellation among the stars * * . ● • ● * • ● . . ● . • . . *

-The logo can be reconfigured, to represent working groups within the foundation. changing the sizes of the circles and the way in which the grid is broken, new working groups can be distinguished.
+For example It can be constructed in a digital paint tool.
+It can be sketched by hand.
+Or, it can be rendered in ASCII characters.
+Similarly, the logo can be reconfigured, to represent working groups within the foundation. changing the sizes of the circles and the way in which the grid is broken, new working groups can be distinguished.

 The success or failure of the logo-mark cannot yet to be determined.
 This redesign is one element in a broader campaign to enable the growth and performance of this decentralized collaborative organization.
 As additional tools, frameworks and strategies are defined, it is my intention to share them here.
 As they are deployed, I hope that these affordances will result in measurable improvements in the number of collaborators, quality of collaboration and ability to raise funds.
 Time will tell.